 The Section serves functions that are both technical and strategic, working to ensure that CERN remains at the forefront of the global Open Science movement.

-As part of its Open Science activities, the CERN Scientific Information Service is member of DataCite and acts and supporter or sponsor of the following initiatives: arXiv, DOAJ, OA Switchboard and SciPost.
+As part of its Open Science activities, the CERN Scientific Information Service is member of DataCite, ORCiD as well as OASPA and acts as supporter or sponsor of the following initiatives: arXiv, DOAJ, OA Switchboard and SciPost.

 - GL = Group Leader